julianpoy/recipesage-docs/docs/tutorials/meal-plans/create.md

 4. Click "add to meal plan"
 5. Select the meal plan you'd like to add the recipe to
 7. Select the date and select the meal this will be scheduled for
+8. Optionally add notes
-8. Click "add to meal plan"
+9. Click "add to meal plan"

+## Notes

+Each meal plan item can have optional notes.
+Notes are useful for adding extra context to an item, such as side dishes, cooking reminders, or serving instructions.

+To add or edit notes:
+1. Click the + button to create a new item, or click an existing item and select "edit this item"
+2. Enter your notes in the "Notes" field at the bottom of the form
+3. Save the item

+Notes support the same header syntax as recipe notes — wrap a line in square brackets (e.g. `[Sides]`) to make it a bold header.

+Notes are displayed in the item details view when you click on an item.
+They are also included when sharing your meal plan via iCal.

 ## Editing an Item

 To edit an item, simply click the item and select "edit this item".
-You can change anything about the item, including the date, meal, or recipe/title.
+You can change anything about the item, including the date, meal, notes, or recipe/title.